 Operant conditioning is frequently used in everyday life and in parenting.
 Let’s examine the common types of reinforcement schedules and how their application affects parenting.

-Operant conditioning is the procedure of learning to increase or decrease a voluntary behavior using reinforcement or punishment.
-Schedules of reinforcement are the rules that control the timing and frequency of reinforcement delivery to make a target behavior more likely to happen, continue or strengthen.
+Schedules of reinforcement are the rules that control the timing and frequency of reinforcement delivery to make a target behavior more likely to happen, strengthen or continue.

-Continuous schedules apply reinforcement after each response while intermittent schedules apply reinforcement after some, but not all, responses.
+Non-intermittent schedules apply reinforcement, or no reinforcement at all, after each successful response while intermittent schedules apply reinforcement after some, but not all, responses.

-Continuous schedules present the reinforcement after every performance of the desired behavior.
-This reinforcement schedule is the quickest in teaching a new behavior.
+A Continuous Reinforcement schedule (CRF) presents the reinforcement after every performance of the desired behavior.
+This schedule of reinforcement is the quickest in teaching a new behavior.

-Continuous reinforcement schedule is often used in animal training.
-A dog is rewarded with treats every time it does a trick correctly.
+A continuous positive reinforcement schedule is often used in animal operant conditioning training.
+A dog is rewarded with a treat every time it does a trick correctly.

-It also works well with very young children, e.g. potty training.
-A toddler is rewarded with candy every time he uses the potty successfully.
+This schedule also works well with very young children teaching them simple behaviors such as potty training.
+For example, toddlers earn candy every time they use the potty successfully.

-After a new behavior is learned using a continuous schedule, an intermittent schedule is often applied to strengthen it because behavior reinforced by intermittent schedules is more resistant to extinction.
+Therefore, after a new behavior is learned using a continuous schedule, an intermittent schedule is often applied to maintain or strengthen it.

 Many different types of intermittent schedules are possible, but the four types of intermittent schedules commonly used in psychology are based on the time elapsed (interval) or the number of responses made (ratio).

-The four types of intermittent reinforcement schedules are:
+The four types of partial reinforcement schedules are:

 - Fixed interval schedule (FI)